Skip to the main content

 Duties

-• use audiometers to conduct hearing tests for workers
+• Use industry-approved audiometers to conduct hearing tests for workers

 Conducting a hearing test usually involves:

-• checking clients’ ears for signs of infection (or anything that might stop sound waves from reaching the middle ear)
+• Checking clients’ ears for signs of infection or blockage (or anything that might stop sound waves from reaching the middle ear)

 In keeping with the Alberta Occupation Health and Safety Code, audiometric technicians:

-• teach workers about the use, care and fit of personal hearing protection.
+• Teach workers about the use, care, and fit of personal hearing protection equipment

 They may also:

-In Alberta, a person who selects, fits and sells hearing aids, and provides counselling and troubleshooting support for hearing aid users, must be a registered hearing aid practitioner or audiologist.
+In Alberta, a person who selects, fits, and sells hearing aids, and provides counselling and troubleshooting support for hearing aid users, must be a registered hearing aid practitioner or audiologist.
+Audiometric technicians may assist these people with hearing aid maintenance such as routine cleanings, troubleshooting, fitting, and other tasks that do not require direct patient care.

 Working Conditions